urbit/urbit.org-reloaded/content/blog/urbit-for-normies.md

 ## Urbit vs. Reddit

 Imagine you’d like to discuss a certain research topic with a group of friends.
 Say, Canadian small cap equities or the best cookie recipes.
 You’ll need a chat interface for live discussion, a notebook to record concepts, and a way to share links for discussion.
-You can do this in the default web if you want: use Reddit for the links (but make sure it’s a private group), use Google Docs for the notebook (but make sure everyone has gmail), and use iMessage for the chat (but everyone needs a Mac).
+You can do this in the default web if you want: use Reddit for the links (but make sure it’s a private group), use Google Docs for the notebook (but make sure everyone has Gmail), and use iMessage for the chat (but everyone needs a Mac).
 And don’t forget, each service has their own login and security holes, and they’re all mining your data.

 The alternative is spin up a group on Urbit.
 All of that functionality is available today in one clean, simple interface.
 It’s private, you own the data, there’s only one login, and you can even learn to build apps for your group.